oroinc/documentation/commerce/dev_guide/other/how_to_accelerate_import.rst

 php.ini).

-Run import Operation from the Command Line
+Run Import Operation from the Command Line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Import from the UI is good for relatively small amount of data (up to 1000 entities), but if you need to import thousands